 Difference Between Polished and Honed?

-Honed Concrete is a finish which is not quite as refined as Mechanically Polished Concrete, but it is an alternative to Mechanically Polished Concrete for outdoor areas.
-Honed concrete is usually grinded to a 60 or 120 grit so that it is slip resistant and it has a penetrating sealer applied to protect the concrete – this can be done in an invisible sealer (no change to colour of the concrete) or a colour enhanced sealer (which will enhance/darken the concrete).
+Honed concrete is a finish which is not quite as refined as mechanically polished concrete, but it is an alternative to Mechanically Polished Concrete for outdoor areas.
+Honed concrete is usually ground to 60 or 120 grit so that it is slip resistant and it has a penetrating sealer applied to protect the concrete – this can be done in an invisible sealer (no change to colour of the concrete) or a colour enhanced sealer (which will enhance/darken the concrete).
 Mechanically Polished Concrete on the other hand is a more involved process that involves densifying and hardening the concrete and then applying resins to polish it up until it shines.
 This process however can be stopped at a matte finish, or you can continue to polish up to a semi or high gloss.
 Please see example images below of the two finishes.

 Will polished concrete fade or discolour over time?